Seonjo of Joseon: Political division and East-West feud (1575–1592)

-At first the Westerners earned the favor of the king, since Sim was related to the queen and also had larger support from wealthy nobles.
-However, their attitudes on reformation and Sim's indecisiveness helped the Easterners take power, and the Westerners fell out of favor.
-Reforms were accelerated during the first period of influence of the Easterners, but then many Easterners began to urge others to slow down the reforms.
-The Easterners were once again divided into the Northern and the Southern Faction.
+Initially, the Westerners earned the king's favour because Shim was related to the queen and enjoyed greater support from wealthy nobles.
+However, their attitudes on reformation and Shim's indecisiveness helped the Easterners take power, and the Westerners fell out of favor.
+Reforms were accelerated during the first period of Eastern influence, but many Easterners then urged others to slow the reforms.
+The Easterners divided further into Northern and Southern factions.
 Yu Sŏngnyong led the Southern faction while the Northerners divided even further after arguments over many issues; the greater Northern faction came to become extremely liberal in the scope of their reform goals, while the "lesser" Northern faction was less reformist but still more open to reform than the Southerners.

+When Hideyoshi unified Japan in 1592, many Koreans began to fear that their country would be conquered and annexed.
+Many officials concerned with the kingdom's defence urged the king to send delegates to Hideyoshi, with the primary purpose of determining whether he was preparing an invasion.
+However, the two political factions disagreed on this, so one delegate from each faction was sent to Japan.
+When they returned to Korea, their reports only caused more controversy and confusion.
+Hwang Yun-gil, a Westerner, reported that Hideyoshi was raising huge numbers of troops, but Kim Sŏngil, an Easterner, told the king that he thought these large forces were not for the war against Korea since Toyotomi Hideyoshi was trying to complete his reforms quickly to prevent lawlessness and quash the bandits now roaming the countryside.

+Since the Easterners had the bigger voice in government at the time, Hwang's reports were ignored and Seonjo decided not to prepare for war, even though the attitude of Hideyoshi in his letter to Seonjo clearly showed his interest in the conquest of Asia.

-The political divisions caused the nation to be weakened, since the size of the military was also one of the issues on the reform agenda.
-Yi I, a neutral conservative, urged the king to increase the size of the army to prepare against future invasions from the Jurchens and Japanese.
-However, both factions rejected Yi's suggestions, and the size of the army was decreased further since many believed the peaceful period would last.
-The Jurchens and Japanese used this opportunity to expand their influence in East Asia, resulting in the Seven-Year War, and the foundation of the Qing dynasty in China, both of which would lead to devastation on the Korean Peninsula.
+The factional infighting of the Joseon court, combined with the 1589 rebellion of Chŏng Yŏrip that led to the purge of more than 1,000 scholars affiliated with the Eastern faction, led to Joseon's military unpreparedness.
+Political divisions weakened the nation, as the size of the military was a key issue on the reform agenda.
+Yi I, a neutral conservative, urged the king to increase the size of the army to prepare against future invasions from Jurchen groups and the Ashikaga shogunate of Japan.
+However, both factions rejected Yi's suggestions, and the army's size was further reduced, as many believed the peaceful period would last.
+The Jurchens and Japanese used this opportunity to expand their influence in East Asia, resulting in repeated invasions by Toyotomi Hideyoshi's forces known as the Imjin War.